-A Bavarian physicist, Joseph von Fraunhofer, made significant progress regarding the spectrum, using diffractions gratings.
+A Bavarian physicist, Joseph von Fraunhofer, made significant progress regarding the spectrum, using diffraction gratings.
 He discovered that when it is magnified, some mysterious dark rays can be observed: these are called absorption lines.
-These dark lines appear seemed to appear at particular wavelengths (i.e. colour), and depend on the type of light used as a source.
-It is only decades later that scientists made a giant leap forward: each dark ray corresponds to an element (e.g. hydrogen, iron, oxygen…), and the absorption lines show the chemical composition of the light source.
+These dark lines seemed to occur at particular wavelengths (i.e. colour), and depend on the type of light used as a source.
+It is only decades later that scientists made a giant leap forward: each dark ray corresponds to an element (e.g. hydrogen, iron, oxygen…), and the absorption lines actually show the chemical composition of the light source.

 Using spectroscopy, it became possible to determine the composition of any light source: stars (including our Sun), galaxies, nebulae… By analysing where the absorption lines are placed in the spectrum, and matching these lines with known elements, scientists know what’s in a star without leaving Earth.
-Surprisingly, we discovered that these celestial bodies were made of well known elements that we could find on Earth!
+Surprisingly, we discovered that these celestial bodies were made of basic elements that we could also find on Earth!

 Analysing distant stars

 However, when we apply this principle to more distant stars and celestial bodies, like galaxies or nebulae, the spectrum looks very different.
 Absorption lines are present, but they don’t match any known element.

 We finally understood that the lines were simply shifted, either towards the red, or towards the blue end of the spectrum:

 The reason of this shift is actually simple: the object is in movement relatively to the Earth!
 And due to this movement, the wave appear to us at a higher (or a lower) frequency than they truly are.
 This phenomenon, called the Doppler effect, applies to all type of waves, and is often associated with sound.

 The Doppler effect